mikerae/html-and-css-essentials-portfolio-project/README.md

 Since this project is limited to a static website it is beyond the scope of the project to handle any form data.
 A simulated server response is created by linking the submit button to a 'Response page' in which the user is thanked for their interaction.

+The Stay In Touch section is the last on index.html so this section displys the footer at the bottom.

 ![Stay In Touch](/assets/images/stay-in-touch.png)